Gulf Arabs to weigh unity vs perceived Iran threat

 Another perceived threat spurring Gulf Arab integration moves is al Qaeda, whose militants have flourished in the disorder arising from the uprising in Yemen, on Saudi Arabia's southwest flank.

-Analysts say that by joining up with Bahrain, Saudi Arabia would gain more control over its tiny neighbor's security and send a message of Sunni Arab unity to Iran.
+Analysts say that by joining up with Bahrain, Saudi Arabia would gain more control over its tiny neighbour's security and send a message of Sunni Arab unity to Iran.

 However, not all Saudis think integration is a good idea.